 Placement activities will be conducted by our officers and the Adviser.
-In addition, we have entered and may, from time to time, enter into agreements with placement agents or broker-dealers to solicit Capital Commitments.
+In addition, we have entered and may enter into additional agreements with placement agents or broker-dealers to solicit investor capital commitments ("Capital Commitments").
+In addition, the Company and the Adviser have entered into a dealer manager agreement with Owl Rock Securities and certain participating broker-dealers to solicit Capital Commitments.
 Fees paid pursuant to these agreements will be paid by our Adviser.

 The Adviser also serves as investment adviser to Owl Rock Capital Corporation II.
 Owl Rock Capital Corporation II is a corporation formed under the laws of the State of Maryland that, like us, has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
 Owl Rock Capital Corporation II's investment objective is similar to ours, which is to generate current income, and to a lesser extent, capital appreciation by targeting investment opportunities with favorable risk-adjusted returns.
-On April 4, 2017, Owl Rock Capital Corporation II met its minimum offering requirement of \$2.5 million and issued 277,778 shares of common stock.
+On April 4, 2017, Owl Rock Capital Corporation II received subscription agreements totaling \$10.0 million for the purchase of shares of its common stock from a private placement from certain individuals and entities affiliated with the Adviser, met its minimum offering requirement of \$2.5 million, and issued 277,778 shares of common stock.
+The purchase price of the shares was \$9.00 per share, which represents the initial public offering of \$9.47 per share, net of the selling commission and dealer manager fees.
+In April 2017, the Owl Rock Capital Corporation II made its first portfolio company investment.
+As of June 30, 2017, Owl Rock Capital Corporation II had raised gross proceeds of approximately \$18.3 million, including seed capital contributed by our Adviser in September 2016 and approximately \$10.0 million in gross proceeds raised from certain individuals and entities affiliated with the Adviser.

-We, the Adviser and certain of its affiliates have been granted exemptive relief by the SEC to permit us to co-invest with other funds managed by the Adviser or its affiliates in a manner consistent with our investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
-Pursuant to such exemptive relief, we generally are permitted to co-invest with certain of our affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of our independent directors make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the transactions, including the consideration to be paid, are reasonable and fair to us and our stockholders and do not involve overreaching by us or our stockholders on the part of any person concerned, (2) the transaction is consistent with the interests of our stockholders and is consistent with our investment objective and strategies, and (3) the investment by our affiliates would not disadvantage us, and our participation would not be on a basis different from or less advantageous than that on which our affiliates are investing.
+We may be prohibited under the 1940 Act from conducting certain transactions with our affiliates without the prior approval of our directors who are not interested persons and, in some cases, the prior approval of the SEC.
+We, our Adviser and certain affiliates have been granted exemptive relief by the SEC to permit us to co-invest with other funds managed by our Adviser or its affiliates, including Owl Rock Capital Corporation II, in a manner consistent with our investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
+Pursuant to such exemptive relief, we generally are permitted to co-invest with certain of our affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of our independent directors make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the transactions, including the consideration to be paid, are reasonable and fair to us and our shareholders and do not involve overreaching by us or our shareholders on the part of any person concerned, (2) the transaction is consistent with the interests of our shareholders and is consistent with our investment objective and strategies, and (3) the investment by our affiliates would not disadvantage us, and our participation would not be on a basis different from or less advantageous than that on which our affiliates are investing.
+Our Adviser's investment allocation policy incorporates the conditions of the exemptive relief.
+As a result of the exemptive relief, there could be significant overlap in our investment portfolio and the investment portfolios of Owl Rock Capital Corporation II and/or other funds established by the Adviser that could avail themselves of the exemptive relief.